DOCTORATE IN COMMUNICATION

 CONTENT ANALYSIS

-COMMUNICATION RESEARCH SEMINAR III
+COMMUNICATION STUDIES SEMINAR III

 RESEARCH SEMINAR I

-COMMUNICATION RESEARCH SEMINAR IV
+COMMUNICATION STUDIES SEMINAR IV

 RESEARCH SEMINAR II

-COMMUNICATION RESEARCH SEMINAR V
+COMMUNICATION STUDIES SEMINAR V

 RESEARCH SEMINAR III

-COMMUNICATION RESEARCH SEMINAR VI
+COMMUNICATION STUDIES SEMINAR VI

 RESEARCH SEMINAR IV